 Instagram is an awe-inspiring marketing platform — it boasts half a billion users a day, after all.
 But you already knew that.

 While it’s easy to focus on the visuals (as you should!), you can’t afford to sleep on your Instagram captions.
-They’re a necessary part of your Instagram marketing efforts, and they should be working hard for you.
+Writing good Instagram captions is a necessary part of your Instagram marketing efforts, and they should be working hard for you.

 In this blog, we’ll show you how how to write fire Instagram captions with a few caption tips, and you’ll be able to ramp up your branding, showcase your brand’s personality, and win even more attention from your Instagram followers.

 Otherwise, how would readers know whether your latest shot is meant to showcase a great haircut or to promote a new service?